adamgreig/labrador-ldpc/capi/README.md

 * Statically, use the macros `LABRADOR_LDPC_N(TC128)`, etc, to find the required sizes.
 You can also use `LABRADOR_LDPC_CODE(TC128)` to obtain the `enum labrador_ldpc_code` for a given code name.
+  See `examples/example.c` for a completely statically allocated example.

-Each function in `labrador_ldpc.h` has a comment describing the required lengths of each input.
+Each function in `labrador_ldpc.h` has a comment describing the required lengths of each parameter.
 Encoding only requires enough memory to store the encoded codeword, while the decoders all have some working area requirement.

 Additionally there is a fixed read-only data requirement for code-related